 To me, Saba Rocks’ St. Bart’s Burger offers just that and more.

-The superstar ingredients in this burger are the caramelized onions and the Brie cheese.
+The superstar ingredients in this burger are the caramelized onions and the Brie.
 As you build the burger you have got to be generous with these two ingredients.
-The more is the merrier.
+The more the merrier.
 It is fairly easy to put together and you can add more stuff if you wish.

 You should try it too.
 It is REALLY good.